Berks County, Pennsylvania: Metropolitan and Combined Statistical Area

 The Office of Management and Budget has designated Berks County as the Reading, PA Metropolitan Statistical Area (MSA).
 As of the 2010 U.S. census the metropolitan area is the 10th-most populous in Pennsylvania and the 128th-most populous in the U.S. with a population of 413,491.

-Berks County is part of the larger Philadelphia-Reading-Camden, PA-NJ-DE-MD Combined Statistical Area (CSA), the largest in Pennsylvania and eighth-most populous in the nation with a population of 7,067,807.
+Berks County is part of the larger Philadelphia metropolitan area, the largest in Pennsylvania and eighth-most populous in the nation with a population of 7,067,807.